ubc-library-rc/intro-git/content/02_getting_started.md

 Your `hello-world` directory is now a git repository.

-If you run the "ls" command to list the contents of the "hello-world" directory your repository may seem empty.
-But running "ls -a" instead will include hidden files in the list, revealing the new hidden directory named ".git".
+If you run the `ls` command to list the contents of the `hello-world` directory, your repository may seem empty.
+But running `ls -a` shows the hidden files in the list, thus, revealing the new hidden directory named `.git`.
-{: .info}

 ## Displaying project status